 As a chiropractor with a clinic that focuses on pediatrics and prenatal care, I was already aware of the “to dos” and “not to dos” of pregnancy and labor.
 When I actually got pregnant, I found out that making many of those decisions is much harder and requires more work than I sometimes cared to do.
-In preparing for the birth of my child, I realized that there’s the ideal, the plan, and the reality.
+In preparing for the birth of my child, I realized that there’s the ideal,

 Currently, I am 36 weeks pregnant and you can call it nesting, or call it whatever you want, I’ve decided that sharing this crazy journey of attempting a natural, organic pregnancy, childbirth, and eventually child rearing with my readers is a good idea.
 Side note - did you know that the author of “What to Expect When You’re Expecting”, Heidi Murkoff, wrote the entire first edition of her book during her first pregnancy based on frustrations with what pregnancy books were available at the time?
 (Now is not the time for my soap box on that book, and how I don’t recommend any of my patients read it… that will be a future post on its own).